Gqeberha pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Gqeberha right now?

-On 25 June 2026, overall pollen levels in Gqeberha are low.
-Cypress is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Gqeberha are low.
+Artemisia is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Gqeberha tomorrow?

-On 26 June 2026, pollen conditions in Gqeberha will be similar to today, with cypress at low levels
+On 17 July 2026, pollen conditions in Gqeberha will be similar to today, with artemisia at low levels, cypress at low levels

 Is pollen expected to decrease in Gqeberha this week?